Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

 \section{Robust multiobjective optimization}

 In this section, we introduce the concept of robust efficiency, and discuss how robust efficient solutions can be found by scalarization.
-We then proceed to prove necessary and sufficient conditions for robust efficiency that form counterparts of Theorems~\ref{thm-nec-mco} and~\ref{thm-suff-mco} for robust multiobjective problems.
+We then prove necessary and sufficient conditions for robust efficiency that form counterparts of Theorems~\ref{thm-nec-mco} and~\ref{thm-suff-mco} for robust multiobjective optimization.